jadecobra/python_tdd_exercises/source/AttributeError.rst

   - ``def test_defining_variables_to_solve_attribute_errors(self):`` the function definition where the error occurs
   - ``self = <tests.test_attribute_error.TestAttributeError testMethod=test_defining_variables_to_solve_attribute_errors>`` - A reference to the class and method (function) where the failure occurred

-* I update the list of exceptions encountered
+* I change the list of exceptions encountered

   .. code-block:: python